GO-Scriptions/GO-Scriptions/LAN.md

 16. Save and exit.

+17. Enter "sudo netplan apply"

-17. In GNS3, go to edit, then preferences, then VirtualBox VM's, and then click new.
+18. In GNS3, go to edit, then preferences, then VirtualBox VM's, and then click new.

-18. Select the VM you want to add and then click finish.
+19. Select the VM you want to add and then click finish.

-19. Click apply and okay.
+20. Click apply and okay.
 Now you should be able to add the VM and connect it to the network.